varlabz/dumsum/README.md

 or

 **Build the Docker Image from a Git Repository**
-   If your Dockerfile is hosted in a Git repository, you can build the image directly from the repository.
+   You can build the image directly from the repository.
 Ensure that you have your GitHub authentication token, then use this command:
    ```bash
    docker build -t linkedin-pw https://${GIT_AUTH_TOKEN}@github.com/var-lab/dumsum.git
    ```